ullibniss/INNO-Networks-Engineering/INR_6th_lab_Fedorov_Alexey.md

 ## 1.1 In the GNS3 project, select and install a virtual routing solution that you would like to use: for example, Mikrotik (recommended), Pfsense, vyos.

-I use mikrotik
+I use MikroTik.

 ## 1.2 Prepare a simple network consisting of at least three router and two hosts.
 Each one of them has a different subnet, and the routers should be able to reach each other (for example, a bus topology with dynamic routing).
 Your network must have routing protocols configured.
 That's why you can use your OSPF lab project.

-I created BUS topology and preconfigured OSPF.
+I created a BUS topology and preconfigured OSPF.

 Let's check connectivity.